JonathanMcCaffrey/blazor-test/POEHideoutGround/wwwroot/markdown/road-map.md

 ﻿## On the Agenda

-- Improve the calculator layout for mobile.
-- Improve page text layout and mobile scaling
 - Update the website colour scheme.
 - Add dark mode.
-- Version number and changelog.

 ## Cool Features to Add

-- Add image preview of the generated layout.
 - Allow the importing of current layout, and exporting of the modified layout.
 (No copying and pasting.)
 - Add more free form advance customizations.
 (For people that want to add their own data, and just want to use the simple forloop grid placement)
 - Add documentation guide on updating this website.